 The issuer must obtain a signed risk acknowledgment from each investor prior to the investor signing the agreement to purchase any securities.
-A risk acknowledgment obtained under ASC Rule 45-517517, from Alberta residents, must be in the form prescribed by Form 45-109517F2 Start-up Business Risk Acknowledgment.
-However, in the case of a cross-border offering also being made under the BC Order, investors not resident in Alberta, can be provided the risk acknowledgment contemplated under the BC Order.
+A risk acknowledgment obtained under ASC Rule 45-517, from Alberta residents, must be in the form prescribed by Form 45-517F2 Start-up Business Risk Acknowledgment.
+However, in the case of a multi-jurisdictional offering also being made under a Blanket Order, investors not resident in Alberta, can be provided the risk acknowledgment contemplated under the relevant Blanket Order.
 All risk acknowledgments must evidence that the investor has read and understood the matters set out in the form.